DomesticBeethoven/dbsite/dissemination.md

 Documentation for the Beethoven in the House __[Music Annotation model](/assets/docs/BitHModelDocumentation_v0.2.1.pdf){:target="_blank"}__.

-Documentation for creating  __[Selective Encodings (doi: 10.5281/zenodo.7870625)](https://doi.org/10.5281/zenodo.7870625){:target="_blank"}__, supporting an incremental approach to digitization and transcription so that researchers can transcribe only the music they need, rather than entire scores.
+Documentation for creating  __[Selective Encodings](https://doi.org/10.5281/zenodo.7870625){:target="_blank"}__ (doi: 10.5281/zenodo.7870625), supporting an incremental approach to digitization and transcription so that researchers can transcribe only the music they need, rather than entire scores.

 ### __Publications__